As Low As Reasonably Practicable (ALARP) Demonstration

-ALARP Demonstration workshop is conducted to demonstrate that risk is reduced to a level which is 'as low as reasonably practicable' and involves balancing reduction in risk against the time, trouble, difficulty and cost of achieving it.
+ALARP Demonstration workshop is conducted to demonstrate that risk is reduced to a level which is ‘as low as reasonably practicable’.
+It involves balancing reduction in risk against the time, trouble, difficulty and cost of achieving it.
 This level represents the point, objectively assessed, at which the time, trouble, difficulty and cost of further reduction measures become unreasonably disproportionate to the additional risk reduction obtained.

 The goal of an ALARP Demonstration Study is to accumulate the recommendations and results from all other studies, in order to determine if these results are in compliance with relevant international, national and company standards.

 The output from different HSE studies are gathered, especially any Risk Reduction Measures (RRM) that are proposed.